 - Although you use the physical software installation procedure to install vMBG, you must assign a virtual product license to the ARID. - Hyper-V virtual machines that run Mitel Standard Linux (MSL) do not support connection of USB devices.
-Accordingly, the MSL software installation must be performed from the CD/DVD-ROM drive. - Mitel software must be installed using traditional physical ISO images available from Mitel OnLine.
+Accordingly, the MSL software installation must be performed from the CD/DVD-ROM drive. - Mitel software must be installed using traditional physical ISO images available from Software Download center (Accessible through Mitel MiAccess portal).
 OVA images cannot be used.
 After creating the virtual machine, use the ISOs to install the MSL operating system and MBG application software as you would on a physical system. - Once the software has been installed and licensed, Hyper-V must maintain online connectivity to the license server - AMC or SLS and is subject to the same Sync Expiry rules in place for VMware-based deployments. - To achieve the same performance as VMware, a Hyper-V virtual machine requires twice as many virtual processors.